dougeby/IntuneDocs/intune-azure/introduction/ui-changes-in-microsoft-intune.md

 ![Image of Azure DEP sync](./media/ui-changes/08-azure-dep-sync.png)

-## Where did corporate pre-enrolled devices go?
+## Where did corporate pre-enrolled devices go
 ### By iOS serial number
 In the classic console, you can enroll iOS devices through the Apple Device Enrollment Program (DEP) and the Apple Configurator tool.
 Both methods offer device pre-enrollment by serial number and involve the assignment of special Corporate Device Enrollment profiles.
 Prior to enrollment, the enrollment profile assignment can be managed through the **Corporate Pre-enrolled Device by iOS Serial Number** device group: